Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 Which hidden fees turn a cheap HR SaaS into an expensive one?

 Data migration is the line item that surprises teams most.
-Migrating 5 years of candidate records, employee files, and historical performance data from a legacy HRIS takes 40–120 consulting hours at vendor rates.
+Migrating five years of candidate records, employee files, and historical performance data from a legacy HRIS takes a hundred-plus consulting hours at vendor rates.
 The number arrives as a separate SOW.

 Training separates “basic self-serve video library” (free) from “live instructor sessions for your admin team” (billable, per-seat).
 HR teams assume training is included.
 Contracts rarely include it.